The-Mycelium-Network/podcast-transcripts/episode001/en/index.md

 And, of course, those I would not be willing to work with.
 And I think I shield myself a little bit from this; it's all about the money.
 I think it's essential to be open and honest.
 This specific part of the project might be a little bit more challenging, but you know, I have enough experience in how to find answers.

-That's what I do I find solutions to problems.
+That's what I do, I find solutions to problems.
 Technology is almost the easy part.
 Understanding the problem and defining the solution is often more challenging than writing the code.
 First, it's understanding what the problem is that the client's facing and how to best solve it.
 And only then do we ask which technology would best help me implement the solution.

 Often people will come to you with a preconceived idea in their head because they've heard it from a friend.
 Still, it might not necessarily be the best solution for them.
 There might be something better that's come along since their friend built their website or product.
 Their friend might also benefit from your services because they might not know there's a better way.
 A way that could actually save them money or help grow their business faster.